 New bin orders will be delivered within 7 business days.

 If you live in a low to medium density Multi Unit Development, where you are using Council's kerbside waste service, you can order an organics bin.

 If your development has 4 or more units with common land, you will be issued with shared food and garden organics bins.

 When organics bins are collected

-Council collects your green waste bin every 2 weeks on the same day as your garbage bin.
-The day of your green waste collection depends on where you live.
+Council collects your organics bin every 2 weeks on the same day as your garbage bin.
+The day of your organics collection depends on where you live.

 Please place your bin out by 5.30 am of collection day, preferably the night before.
 Bins are usually collected in the morning.